arktn/discord-giveaway-bot/README.md

 ## Usage

-Open config.json
-And change the following values:
+Open config.json and change the following values:

 ```
 "prefix": "YOUR_PREFIX_HERE",